 At NYDNR, we provide an individualized plantar fasciitis rehabilitation protocol for each patient, not a one-size-fits-all treatment plan.
 Contact NYDNR today, and get to the bottom of your foot pain, so you can get back to your active lifestyle.

-Plantar fasciitis occurs as a result of exercise or other strenuous activity, which is one reason athletes are so susceptible to it.
-Patients may develop plantar fasciitis from running and jumping that loosens the plantar fascia.
-Athletes may also render themselves vulnerable through sudden and drastic changes in their exercise routine because the body has not had sufficient time to adjust to the new pressures it’s undergoing.
+Plantar fasciitis occurs as a result of exercise or other strenuous activity, which is one reason athletes are so susceptible to the new pressures it’s undergoing.

 At NYDNRehab we provide several important options for plantar fasciitis treatment.
-Technological running and gait analysis uses a treadmill to expose and diagnose abnormalities in a patient’s movement, often before the symptoms of a painful condition even begin to manifest.
-The runner is placed on a treadmill and markers are affixed to his or her body.
-These markers send information to a computer that provides real-time feedback.
-With this information the physician and patient are able to make strategic decisions about the best methods of rehabilitation available.
-Extracorporeal shockwave therapy (ESWT) has proven effective in relieving inflammatory conditions by treating the tissue surrounding an injury.
+Technological running and gait analysis uses a treadmill story conditions by treating the tissue surrounding an injury.
 High-frequency shockwaves are sent through the skin of the plantar fascia, halting the inflammation process.
 Finally, C.A.R.E.N is a highly advanced technology that re-trains the patient’s movement through the creation of virtual-reality exercises that can’t be done in a normal clinical environment.
 Each of these has its place in the treatment of plantar fasciitis, and NYDNRehab offers them.